istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 ---

 Istio provides a great deal of functionality to applications with little or no impact on the application code itself.
-Many Kubernetes applications can be deployed in an Istio-enabled cluster, without any changes at all.
+Many Kubernetes applications can be deployed in an Istio-enabled cluster without any changes at all.
 However, there are some implications of Istio's sidecar model that may need special consideration when deploying an Istio-enabled application.
 This document describes these application considerations and specific requirements of Istio enablement.